 In case you need additional home coverage, this policy allows homeowners to add endorsements.
-You can add an endorsement on top of your HO-3 policy to ensure complete protection.
+And another thing is you can add an endorsement on top of your HO-3 policy to ensure complete protection.

 HO-4 Contents Broad Form

 This policy is also called the renter’s policy.
 This policy is specifically designed for people who only rent or lease their home, condo, or apartment.
-A renter’s policy covers the personal properties of the renter at their replacement cost.
+Furthermore, a renter’s policy covers the personal properties of the renter at their replacement cost.

 HO-5 Comprehensive Form

 This policy provides comprehensive coverage for single-family homes.
-It covers both the home and its contents at their replacement costs.
-It protects both home structures and personal belongings against all covered perils.
+Also, it covers both the home and its contents at their replacement costs.
+Moreover, it protects both home structures and personal belongings against all covered perils.

 HO-6 Unit Owners Form

 It is also known as condo insurance.
-This is a special type of homeowners insurance tailored for homeowners living in condos or co-ops.
-Condo insurance typically provides coverage for:
+Also, this is a special type of homeowners insurance tailored for homeowners living in condos or co-ops.
+Furthermore, condo insurance typically provides coverage for:

 - Walls, ceilings, and doors of the unit